-Password Protection – Passwords are one of the most discussed issues around cybersecurity but still remain an area businseses struggle with.
+Password Protection – Passwords are one of the most discussed issues around cybersecurity but remain an area businesses struggle with.
 Ensure a strong passcode is set up on internal desktops PCs, laptops and mobile devices for better protection against hackers and theft attempts.
 Set up a password manager tool and two-factor authentication for maximum security.

 Always update software – The latest software updates should be installed to fix security bugs.
 Turn automatic updates on to be assured that devices are always using an up-to-date operating system.
 Devices unable to receive the latest upgrades, such as Windows 10 and iOS 13 should be refreshed and recycled just in case.